 Disclosure of assessments

-ADB applied country safeguards systems for the first time with the Power Grid Corporation of India (POWERGRID) in early 2017.
+ADB applied CSS for the first time with the Power Grid Corporation of India (POWERGRID) in early 2017.
 That agency level assessment showed that POWERGRID’s environment and social policy and procedures are well aligned with the objectives and principles of ADB’s safeguards policy and it has sufficient capacity to meet ADB’s safeguard standards.
 Further work is underway with the State Electric Company of Indonesia and work has recently been initiated in Sri Lanka with the Roads Development Authority.

 Strengthening Country Safeguard Systems